michaelliao/aes-encrypt/README.md

 - The password and the original message are entered via the keyboard and are never stored.

+- Don't copy and paste message as it may be leaked by the clipboard.

 - The encrypted JSON files can be securely backed up anywhere.

 - Executable program is not provided to prevent malicious tampering, please install [Node.js](https://nodejs.org) and download the [source file](https://github.com/michaelliao/aes-encrypt/blob/master/aes.mjs) from GitHub and verify by yourself.